Curiousss/EVA/README.md

 Optimizer: SGD, Weight-Decay: 5e-4
 NOT-OneCycleLR
 300 Epochs

+### Assignment 12: Using OneCycleLR / CyclicLR for CIFAR10 image classification

+### Assignment 11: Grad Cam on CIFAR10 Classification
+CutOut for augmentation
+LR Finder to find the best starting learning rate
+SDG with Momentum
+Train for 100 Epochs.
+Run GradCAM on the any 25 misclassified images with prediction and ground truth label displayed.

+### Assignment 10: Grad Cam
+Build GradCam for different layers
+Find "sunglasses" in a given image using GradCAM and display.

 ### Assignment 1 : Types of Kernels and convolutional arithmetic
 ### Assignment 2 : Receptive field